status-im/airbyte-custom-connector/source-mastodon-fetcher/README.md

 ## Usage

 This connector fetches information from a given [Mastodon servers](https://joinmastodon.org/servers).
+Once the data is uploaded to a database, a lot of useful account and post information can be extracted.
+To learn more about the REST API limit please go through the [documentation](https://docs.joinmastodon.org/api/rate-limits/).

 ### Configuration